-Congratulations!
-You’ve made it halfway through the week—to Wednesday!
-Whether you’re an avid golfer or enjoy another sport, we invite you to continue following along as Garden of the Gods Club Sports Club Manager Lauralee Beerman helps Gene Gabelmann, the Club’s director of golf, get his body back in shape for the summer golf season.
+Today we invite you to follow along as Garden of the Gods Club Sports Club Manager Lauralee Beerman helps Gene Gabelmann, our director of golf, prepare for the summer golf season.
 After undergoing corrective surgery following a back injury in September 2012, Gene is ready to get back in shape and get back out on the golf course.
-Today, Lauralee–who is Titleist Performance Institute certified in golf fitness—helps Gene use Pilates techniques to build core strength.
+Today, Lauralee–who is Titleist Performance Institute certified in golf fitness–shows Gene yoga exercises to make the lower body more flexible.

 Thanks for watching.
 If you are interested in learning more about membership at Garden of the Gods Club, we encourage you to contact Membership Director Tracey Kalata at 719.520.4980 or firstname.lastname@example.org.
 To schedule a session with Lauralee, please contact the Sports Club at 719.329.4009.Read More